OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

 We will create the following components:
 * Welcome - provides little details about the app
 * dashboard - displays a table of blog posts
-* post-dialog - Modal to add a new post
+* post-dialog - Modal to add a new post.
 You can create these with the command `ng g c name_of_component`.
 I will name my component `welcome`.
 Since we have two modules in the src folder, the command will not be able to identify which module it should import these created components.We can solve this by add `--module app.module` flag to our command.
 In all the command will be `ng g c welcome --module app.module`.
 Open  the HTML file of the `welcome component` and add the following content: